aicore/Core-Analytics-Server/README.md

 section for more details.
 6. `allowedAppNames`: An array that whitelists the appNames that this analytics server will accept. if `*` is specified in the list, then everything will be accepted.
+7. `allowedAccountIDs` An array of account IDs allowed to use this server.
+Defaults to `*`

 ### rotateDumpFiles configuration
 1. `maxFileSizeBytes`: When the current dump file size crosses this threshold, it will be rotated